 Information as required on the Environmentally Sensitive Area Assessment application and checklist must be provided.
 Additional information deemed appropriate and necessary to process the application may be required.

 2. Expiration

-Environmentally Sensitive Areas field assessments shall expire after two years of its approval, or if the natural conditions of the ESA have been significantly altered.
+An Environmentally Sensitive Areas field assessment shall expire after two years of its approval, or if the natural conditions of the ESA have been significantly altered.

-Appeals
+3. Appeals